Lebanon:Operations of the Islamic Resistance on Sunday, Augu...

 Allah Almighty is Truthful

-- The Islamic Resistance fighters targeted at 08:15 a.m.
-Al-Marj Site with rockets, scoring a direct hit.
+- The Islamic Resistance fighters targeted at 8:15 a.m. the Al-Marj Site with rocket artillery, scoring direct hits.

-- and in retaliation to the “Israeli” enemy’s aggression and assassination in Shebaa, the Islamic Resistance fighters targeted the command headquarters of “Al-Sahl Battalion” at "Beit Hillel" Barracks with salvos of Katyusha rockets.
+- And in retaliation for the “Israeli” aggression and assassination in the village of Shebaa, the Islamic Resistance fighters shelled the headquarters of the “Al-Sahel” Battalion in the “Beit Hillel” Barracks with a barrage of Katyusha rockets.

-- The Islamic Resistance fighters targeted at 15:10 p.m.
-“Zar'it” Barracks with artillery shells, scoring a direct hit.
+- The Islamic Resistance fighters targeted at 3:10 p.m. the “Zar’it” Barracks with artillery shells, scoring direct hits.

-- the Islamic Resistance fighters targeted at 15:30 p.m. the espionage devices at Ruwaisat Al-Alam site in the occupied Lebanese Kfarchouba Hills with appropriate weapons, scoring direct hits that led to their destruction.
+- The Islamic Resistance fighters targeted at 3:30 p.m. the espionage equipment at the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with the appropriate weapons, scoring direct hits and destroying the equipment.

-- the Islamic Resistance fighters targeted at 15:45 p,m.
-Al-Malikiyya Site with artillery shells, scoring a direct hit.
+- The Islamic Resistance fighters targeted at 3:45 p.m. the Al-Malikiyya Site with artillery shells, scoring direct hits.

-- and in retaliation to the “Israeli” enemy’s attack on the resilient Al-Dhayra village, the Islamic Resistance fighters targeted Jal Al-Allam site and the enemy’s soldiers deployed in its vicinity with artillery shells, scoring direct hits.
+- And in retaliation for the “Israeli” aggression on the village of Dhayra on Saturday, the Islamic Resistance fighters shelled the Jal Al-Allam Site as well as a deployment of “Israeli” troops at its vicinity with artillery shells, scoring direct hits.

-- the Islamic Resistance fighters targeted at 18:15 p.m. the Zibdeen Site in the occupied Lebanese Shebaa Farms with rockets, scoring a direct hit.
+- The Islamic Resistance fighters targeted at 6:15 p.m. the Zebdine Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

-- the Islamic Resistance fighters targeted at 18:15 p.m. the Ruweisat Al-Qarn Site in the occupied Lebanese Shebaa Farms with rockets, scoring a direct hit.
+- The Islamic Resistance fighters targeted at 6:15 p.m. the Ruwaiset Al-Qarn Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

-- the Islamic Resistance fighters targeted at 18:50 p.m. the espionage devices at “Misgav Am” Site with appropriate weapons, scoring a direct hit that led to their destruction.
+- The Islamic Resistance fighters targeted at 6:50 p.m. the espionage equipment at the “Misgav Am” Site with the appropriate weapons, scoring direct hits and destroying the equipment.

-- and in retaliation to the “Israeli” enemy’s aggression on the steadfast southern villages and the safe homes, particularly in Aita al-Shaab, the Islamic Resistance fighters targeted buildings used by “Israeli” enemy soldiers at “Shtula” settlement with appropriate weapons, scoring a direct hit.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the village of Aita Al-Shaab, the Islamic Resistance fighters targeted buildings used by “Israeli” troops in the “Shtula” settlement with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted Al-Raheb Site with artillery shells, scoring a direct hit.
+- The Islamic Resistance fighters targeted the Al-Raheb Site with artillery shells, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}